Frontside and backside

 In surfing, skateboarding, snowboarding and aggressive inline skating, frontside and backside are terms that are used to describe how a person approaches an obstacle or performs a certain trick.
 In aggressive inline skating, frontside and backside are types of grinds.

 Frontside and backside indicate either the front or back of the rider under the following circumstances: Regardless of which board sport you are referring to, if the rider is not spinning it indicates which side is facing the "wave" on approach.
 This can be many things, rail, pipe wall, or slope/implied slope.
 If the rider is spinning it will indicate which side of the rider is first to face in the direction of travel.
 The only exception to this rule is fakie as there is an implied 180 degree rotation already completed causing the expression to be reversed.

 The names frontside and backside originate from surfing where they mean the direction the surfer is facing while surfing a wave.
-If the surfer is facing the wave, he or she is surfing frontside, otherwise he or she is surfing backside.
+If the surfer is facing the wave, they are surfing frontside, otherwise they are surfing backside.
 The terms forehand and backhand are synonyms for frontside and backside but they are only used in surfing.